Moving to Lithopolis, Ohio? Here’s Everything You Need to Know

 The Village of Lithopolis, Ohio is a tiny town in Fairfield and Franklin counties, situated near stone deposits.
-The village’s name-- “lithopolis”-- literally translates to “stone city” in Greek.
-Lithopolis manages to pack a lot in to a it’s just-over-two-square-miles area, and it’s growing.
+The village’s name-- “Lithopolis”-- literally translates to “stone city” in Greek.
+Lithopolis manages to pack a lot into its just over-two-square-miles area, and it’s growing.
 If you’re thinking of adding your family to the mix, here’s everything you need to know about living in Lithopolis, Ohio.

 Lithopolis City Services

 Everything you could need and more is provided by the city services.